translate/pootle/docs/features/virtual_folders.rst

 ---------------------------------

-To calculate the translation stats of virtual folders use the :djadmin:`refresh_stats_rq` management command.
+To calculate the translation stats of virtual folders use the :djadmin:`refresh_stats` management command.
 Virtual folder stats will be calculated along regular directories and files stats.

 .. warning:: Note that the :djadmin:`refresh_stats` management command will not